findtimk/TweetGPT_Lambda/README.md

 > respondGenerator

-Write the code manually in function's console and deploy.
+For each function, write the code manually in function's codepad and deploy it.

 ## Required packages